ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

    * Re-inserts all data into the database.
    * Re-indexes the data from restored definitions.
-     To save space, Logical Backup stores index definitions only, so during restoration the indexes must use the definitions to scan and process the dataset.
+     To save space, Logical Backup stores index definitions only, During restoration, the dataset is scanned and indexed according to the definitions.

 * Restoration time is, therefore, **slower** than when restoring from a Snapshot.

 * Backup file size is **significantly smaller** than that of a Snapshot.

-* In addition to full data backup, Logical Backups can be defined as **incremental**, frequently saving any changes made since the previous backup.
+* In addition to full data backup, Logical Backups can be defined as **incremental**, saving any changes made since the previous backup.

 * The following code sample defines a full-backup task that would be executed every 3 hours:
   {CODE logical_full_backup_every_3_hours@ClientApi\Operations\Maintenance\Backup\Backup.cs /}